-In the Finnish bond market, representatives' powers, rights and obligations have to date largely been based on the terms and conditions of each bond issuance or other agreement related to the bond issuance.
-A certain degree of legal uncertainty has been associated with the interpretation of such terms and conditions.
+In the Finnish bond market, representatives' powers, rights and obligations have to date largely been based on the terms and conditions of each bond issuance or on a representation agreement related to a bond.
+A certain degree of legal uncertainty has been associated with the interpretation of these.